Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates FY 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-Several equities analysts recently commented on the company.
-Royal Bank of Canada upgraded Ollie’s Bargain Outlet from a sector perform rating to an outperform rating and boosted their target price for the stock from $47.00 to $65.00 in a research report on Thursday, June 9th.
-Piper Sandler lowered their target price on shares of Ollie’s Bargain Outlet to $75.00 in a research note on Tuesday, September 6th.
-StockNews.com cut shares of Ollie’s Bargain Outlet from a hold rating to a sell rating in a research note on Tuesday, September 13th.
-UBS Group raised their price objective on shares of Ollie’s Bargain Outlet to $57.00 in a research report on Tuesday, September 6th.
-Finally, Citigroup raised their price objective on Ollie’s Bargain Outlet from $43.00 to $55.00 and gave the company a neutral rating in a report on Thursday, June 9th.
-Two equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Hold and an average target price of $63.07.
+Several research firms have commented on OLLI.
+Piper Sandler decreased their price objective on shares of Ollie’s Bargain Outlet to $75.00 in a report on Tuesday, September 6th.
+KeyCorp upped their price objective on shares of Ollie’s Bargain Outlet from $75.00 to $79.00 and gave the company an overweight rating in a report on Friday, July 15th.
+The Goldman Sachs Group upgraded shares of Ollie’s Bargain Outlet from a sell rating to a neutral rating and upped their price objective for the company from $37.00 to $57.00 in a report on Monday, June 27th.
+Truist Financial upped their price objective on shares of Ollie’s Bargain Outlet from $40.00 to $50.00 and gave the company a hold rating in a report on Friday, September 2nd.
+Finally, JPMorgan Chase & Co. upped their price objective on shares of Ollie’s Bargain Outlet from $40.00 to $54.00 in a report on Friday, September 16th.
+Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and eight have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of Hold and an average price target of $63.07.

 Institutional Investors Weigh In On Ollie’s Bargain Outlet

-Several institutional investors and hedge funds have recently modified their holdings of OLLI.
-Captrust Financial Advisors raised its stake in Ollie’s Bargain Outlet by 81.1% in the second quarter.
-Captrust Financial Advisors now owns 1,411 shares of the company’s stock worth $83,000 after buying an additional 632 shares in the last quarter.
-Great West Life Assurance Co.
-Can raised its position in shares of Ollie’s Bargain Outlet by 3.5% in the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 31,651 shares of the company’s stock worth $1,398,000 after acquiring an additional 1,081 shares in the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its position in shares of Ollie’s Bargain Outlet by 7.2% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 21,515 shares of the company’s stock worth $924,000 after buying an additional 1,451 shares during the period.
-Hsbc Holdings PLC lifted its position in Ollie’s Bargain Outlet by 34.9% during the 1st quarter.
-Hsbc Holdings PLC now owns 8,882 shares of the company’s stock valued at $385,000 after acquiring an additional 2,299 shares during the period.
-Finally, LPL Financial LLC lifted its holdings in shares of Ollie’s Bargain Outlet by 9.2% during the second quarter.
-LPL Financial LLC now owns 33,285 shares of the company’s stock valued at $2,097,000 after purchasing an additional 2,814 shares during the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of OLLI.
+ExodusPoint Capital Management LP lifted its holdings in shares of Ollie’s Bargain Outlet by 109.8% in the second quarter.
+ExodusPoint Capital Management LP now owns 30,073 shares of the company’s stock worth $1,767,000 after acquiring an additional 15,740 shares during the last quarter.
+Captrust Financial Advisors lifted its holdings in shares of Ollie’s Bargain Outlet by 81.1% in the second quarter.
+Captrust Financial Advisors now owns 1,411 shares of the company’s stock worth $83,000 after acquiring an additional 632 shares during the last quarter.
+Utah Retirement Systems bought a new position in shares of Ollie’s Bargain Outlet in the second quarter worth about $200,000.
+Macquarie Group Ltd. raised its holdings in Ollie’s Bargain Outlet by 120.0% in the 2nd quarter.
+Macquarie Group Ltd. now owns 109,641 shares of the company’s stock valued at $6,442,000 after buying an additional 59,806 shares during the last quarter.
+Finally, Millennium Management LLC raised its holdings in Ollie’s Bargain Outlet by 280.1% in the 2nd quarter.
+Millennium Management LLC now owns 25,701 shares of the company’s stock valued at $1,510,000 after buying an additional 18,939 shares during the last quarter.

 Ollie’s Bargain Outlet Company Profile